JTempletoni/Uk-Energy-Modelling/README.md

 ### 6. A clearer research direction

-The failures are now much sharper.
-The recurring miss is not “these models do not train”.
+The recurring issue is not “these models do not train”.
 It is “these models struggle to reproduce concentrated volatility episodes, dispersion, and higher-order path geometry”.

-That kind of clarity is progress.
+I am still learning and improving.

 ---

-## What the project has learned
+## What the project has taught me

 This section matters because the project is now as much about diagnosed structure as it is about finished code.